Let's Kill Ward's Wife

 Let's Kill Ward's Wife is a 2014 American black comedy film written and directed by Scott Foley in his directorial debut.
 The film stars Patrick Wilson, Foley, Donald Faison, and James Carpinello, and features Amy Acker, Dagmara Domińczyk, Marika Domińczyk, Greg Grunberg, and Nicollette Sheridan in supporting roles.
 Foley, Wilson, and Carpinello produced the film, along with Joe Hardesty.
 The film follows three friends (Wilson, Foley, and Carpinello) who plan to kill their friend Ward's (Faison) abusive wife, Stacy (Dagmara Domińczyk).

 The cast consists almost entirely of actors who are related to one another, with many being siblings or spouses.
 For example, Wilson is married to Dagmara Domińczyk, who portrays the wife of Faison's character, and Carpinello is married to Acker, who portrays the wife of Foley's character.

-The film was released on video on demand on December 23, 2014 prior to its limited release on January 9, 2015.
-It has received generally negative reviews, with criticism aimed at its humor and portrayal of women.
+The film was released on video on demand on December 23, 2014, prior to its limited release on January 9, 2015.
+It received generally negative reviews from critics, with criticism aimed at its humor and slow pace.

+Plot

+Ward's wife Stacy is very domineering towards him, much to the chagrin of his friends David and his ex-wife Amanda, Tom and his wife Gina, and their single friend Ronnie.

+One day at a birthday party, Stacy suggests that she and Tom have an affair with one another.
+Tom gets irritated and shoves Stacy's face into the cake and as she protests she slips on icing and falls, knocking herself out.
+When he sees her starting to come to, Tom panics and strangles her to death.

+The friends and their wives work on bleeding out and dismembering Stacy and burying her body parts in different places while avoiding their nosy neighbor.

+After Ward reports his wife missing, all of the friends move on with their lives without Stacy's presence.